elieattias1/chord-recognition/README.md

 # Chord Recognition

 This project implements a real-time chord recognition system using audio input.
 The system uses `librosa` for audio processing and `pyaudio` for real-time audio capture.
 The recognized chords are displayed along with a real-time waveform and chromatogram visualization.

 ## Features

-- Real-time chord recognition (major and minor chords)
+- Real-time chord recognition ([major](https://youtu.be/vzidvwVdLBQ ) and minor chords).
 - Real-time audio waveform visualization
 - Real-time chromatogram visualization